PROJECTS

 Indian Women's Family Violence Project

 The Indian Women’s Family Violence Project commenced in early 2019 and concluded in April 2021.
-Extra funding has been provided to extend the Project's integrated service model to include all women on temporary visas who are experiencing family violence in Melbourne's North West - now the Safe Landing Project.
+Extra funding has been provided to extend the project's integrated service model to include all women on temporary visas who are experiencing family violence across a wider area of Melbourne - now the Safe Landing (Extension) Project.